chadathin/Garmin-CSV-parser/README.md

 From this, the program will tabulate a Running Stress Score for each activity and a Running Stress Balance over time.

-It's obviously not perfect, but it will give you a good 'jumping-off' point to start training.
+The RSB is obviously not perfect, but it will give you a good 'jumping-off' point to start training.

 Techniques I wanted to practice:
 - Program modularity